dotnet/docs/docs/framework/get-started/system-requirements.md

 - On Windows Server 2008 SP2, the .NET Framework is not supported in the Server Core Role.

-- For all platforms, we recommend that you upgrade to the latest Windows Service Pack and critical updates available from the [Windows Update website](http://www.update.microsoft.com/windowsupdate/v6/default.aspx?ln=en) to ensure the best compatibility and security.
+- For all platforms, we recommend that you upgrade to the latest Windows Service Pack and critical updates available from the [Windows Update](https://support.microsoft.com/help/12373/windows-update-faq) to ensure the best compatibility and security.
 Installation of the latest Windows Service Pack may be required on some operating systems.

 - On 64-bit operating systems, the .NET Framework supports both WOW64 (32-bit processing on a 64-bit machine) and native 64-bit processing.